Knowing your risk of a genetic cancer means looking to the past, living in the present and planning for the future.

 Christina Zogg has been told she can breastfeed.
 After she stops, she will undergo a bilateral mastectomy.
 The removal of the ovaries won’t occur for another year to allow time for her hormones to return to normal.

-Helping women cope with loss of estrogen remains a challenge, Seewaldt says.
+Helping women cope with the loss of estrogen remains a challenge, Seewaldt says.
 Since research has shown the value of estrogen in both cardiac and bone health, she prescribes estrogen for her patients.
-Moreover, a study published in 2010 in the Journal of the American Medical Association—for which Domchek was lead author—indicated that women who undergo prophylactic removal of their ovaries live longer.
+Moreover, a study published in 2010 in the Journal of the American Medical Association—for which Domchek was lead author— indicated that women who undergo prophylactic removal of their ovaries live longer.

 “It is very important not to ignore your dad’s side of the family,” Seewaldt says.
 “This means your dad’s sisters and brothers and their children.
 Breast cancer risk can be transmitted through a dad to his daughter.
 There is some evidence that risk transmitted through the dad might increase a woman’s risk a little more than through her mom.”